alex-steinberg/cpt-weather/README.md

 # Cape Town Weather

 Demo Angular app using Ionic 5 for UI components.
-Available at
+Available at cape-weather dot steinrock dot co dot za

 Gives the current a daily forecast of Cape Town's weather (with "Cape Town" loosely defined as -33.92, 18.42 for the time being).
 Other features:

-- HTTP polling with exponential back-off to keep the weather up-to-date
+- HTTP polling with exponential back-off to keep the data up-to-date
 - Consumes openweathermap.org's REST API
 - Hot & cold weather warnings